-Top 5 Tips for Finding and Selecting an Experienced 3PL
+5 Tips for Finding a 3PL That Suits Your Needs

-Experienced shippers from mom & pop retailer stores to Fortune 500 organizations understand the value of professional 3PL in their corner.
+Experienced shippers from mom & pop retailer stores to Fortune 500 organizations know the value of finding a 3PL that understands their industry.
 Whether its managing freight accounting or overseeing their complete supply chain operations, a professional third-party logistics company can significantly improve your shipping, receiving, and logistics program.
 There are several good third-party logistics companies that can be found via Google search, but there are a few hidden tricks that leading shippers use to locate and hire the right 3PL.

 Noted below are 5 easy tips for locating and hiring a 3PL that will help simplify your supply chain operations, so you can focus on driving business and growing your operation.

-Search engines have simplified the search for independent contractors, suppliers, manufactures and vendors.
+Search engines have simplified the search for independent contractors, suppliers, manufacturers, and vendors.
 They are also exceptional resources for finding an experienced 3PL.
-When you look for a good third-party logistics company, the first thing you should do is search online for a provider who serves your specific industry.
+When you look for a good 3PL, the first thing you should do is review providers who serve your specific industry.
 The best way to accomplish this is to Google search “3PL for (insert your industry).
-If you’re a retail operation, look for a 3PL that serves retailers; eCommerce business – same thing, and so on for manufacturers, distribution centers and more.
+If you’re a retail operation, look for a 3PL that serves retailers; e-commerce business – the same thing, and so on for manufacturers, distribution centers and more.

 While Google is a blessing for finding exceptional service providers top results don’t equal a perfect fit.
 If you find a 3PL on Google or other search engines, make sure you take time to complete due diligence, by looking into their experience, history, and references.